-The objective of the CCI is to provide "bulk" SSS, i.e. not affected by the instantaneous rainfall.
+The objective of the CCI is to provide SSS not affected by the instantaneous rainfall.
 To correct this effect, a first model linking surface freshening and the instantaneous rain rate has been proposed by LOCEAN (Supply, 2020).
 However, this model does not integrate wind effects.
 Indeed, vertical mixing is very efficient, especially in strong winds, and the surface effects related to rain are quickly attenuated.